IBM/watsonx-prompt-lab/docs/lab-2/README.md

 ## 8. Classify

-Prompt a model to classify the users' intent like a chatbot would.
+### Prompt a model to classify the users' intent like a chatbot would.

 An intent is similar to a user's high-level goal during a conversation.
+Can the model classify the intent of a user's message?

-Here are some examples of user intent classes:
+Here are some examples of intent classes:

 Class: `hi`
 ```